 Oneida Indian Nation Homelands (July 27, 2020) – The Oneida Indian Nation opened The Lake House at Sylvan Beach today, its newest gaming and dining entertainment venue.
-At this morning’s grand opening event, Ray Halbritter, Oneida Nation Representative and Nation Enterprises CEO was joined by Anthony Picente, Oneida County Executive, Greg Lancette, President of the Central/Northern Building Trades, and Greg Horan, Mayor of Sylvan Beach.
+At this morning’s grand opening event, Ray Halbritter, Oneida Indian Nation Representative and Turning Stone Enterprises CEO was joined by Anthony Picente, Oneida County Executive, Greg Lancette, President of the Central/Northern Building Trades, and Greg Horan, Mayor of Sylvan Beach.

 The Lake House features 100 slot machines, indoor and outdoor lakefront dining options, an expansive patio, and more.
 Guests must be 18 years old or older to enter the property.